 Micki holds a BA in English, an MA in Education, and has been a credentialed AMS Montessori teacher since 1980.
 She has been a Montessori educator, leader and mentor for over forty years.
-In the span of her career thus far, she was chosen in a nationwide search as one one of several lead teachers to bring Montessori to the public school system to schools that were underperforming.
-She has been responsible for implementing learning plans in the Montessori classroom for differently abled children and, most recently, implemented and ran a Montessori program at a Head Start school in inner city Chicago.
-She has worked in small independent schools in Minneapolis and New York City and large urban public school districts in Milwaukee and Chicago.
+She was chosen in a nationwide search as one of several lead teachers to transition an underperforming Milwaukee public school from a traditional teaching system to a Montessori curriculum.
+She has been responsible for implementing learning plans in the Montessori classroom for differently abled children and established a hybrid Montessori / Head Start program in inner city Chicago.
+Micki has worked in small independent schools in Minneapolis and New York City as well as large public school districts in Milwaukee and Chicago.
 Her roles have been varied, from assistant teacher to lead teacher to program administrator.
 Throughout it all, her focus has remained steadily on the growth and empowerment of the children under her care.

-She has profoundly influenced the lives of her students and their families.
-In the words of parents “Micki is absolutely wonderful!!
-She was my oldest daughter’s first Montessori teacher and I had the pleasure of spending many hours working with her as a parent volunteer and in school committees.
+Micki has profoundly influenced the lives of her students and their families.
+In the words of a former parent “Micki is absolutely wonderful!!
+She was my oldest daughter’s first Montessori teacher, and I had the pleasure of spending many hours working with her as a parent volunteer and in school committees.
 My husband and I used to joke that she was an oracle: ever calm, incredibly insightful and wise.”

 In describing her own journey, Micki says “for over 40 years I have been inspired by Montessori education.
-I have been the parent of children in Montessori schools, and, in a couple of years, I will be the grandparent of a Montessori child.
+I have been the parent of children in Montessori schools and am the grandparent of a Montessori child.
 Throughout this journey I continue to find proof that Montessori education works for children of all cultural, socioeconomic and developmental backgrounds.
 This is what inspires me.
 When I am in the classroom with children my heart is happy and my mind is stimulated.”

-Previous to her work with Dandelion and the Wildflower Network, Lindy worked in a variety of educational settings, most recently in administration at Duke University.
+Previous to her work with Dandelion and the Wildflower Network, Lindy worked in a variety of educational settings.
 As an undergraduate student at Fairfield University, Lindy researched the implementation of Montessori preschools in post-Soviet educational systems to help aid the development of global citizens and critical thinkers.
-This in turn led to a Fulbright Scholarship in Martin, Slovakia as a guest lecturer at a secondary school, Gymnázium Viliama Paulinyho Tótha.
+This led to a Fulbright Scholarship in Martin, Slovakia as a guest lecturer at a public secondary school.
 Lindy’s love of Montessori philosophy and lifelong learning grew when she returned to the U.S. and worked at Walnut Park Montessori School in Newton, MA.
 She received her primary Montessori certification through the New England Montessori Teacher Education Center in 2012 under the direction of Bonnie LaMothe.

 Lindy helped found and open Dandelion Montessori in September 2015 and is continually inspired by the passion of those she works with to use Montessori education as a catalyst for local and global change.
 Her personal mission is that every person who walks in or out the doors at Dandelion is able to witness and embrace the amazing faculties of children who have an incredible amount to contribute to the world.

-Families will participate in several classroom observations.
-Any family member can attend these observation sessions, which allow family members to witness the Montessori environment in action, act as a guest of their child, and practice the art of Montessori observation.
+Families will be invited to attend at least one in-class observation session (9:30am-11:30am) over the course of the school year.
+These sessions provide an opportunity for parents or family members to witness the Montessori environment in action, act as a guest of their child, and practice the art of Montessori observation.

-Parent education evenings with our teachers provide the opportunity for parents to deepen their understanding of Montessori philosophy and how it informs their child’s experience at school and at home.
-These nights have been a key community touch point for parents this year, and will continue to be structured to promote social interaction and support alongside education and guidance from our teachers.
+Family education meetings with the teachers provide the opportunity for families to deepen their understanding of Montessori philosophy and how it informs their child’s experience at school and at home.